-Have you started your vegetable garden yet?
+Have you started your vegetable victory garden yet?
 I haven’t.
-Every year I swear I’m going to start the seedlings indoors during the month of January, thereby ensuring a good crop and variety of vegetables.
-Here it is almost the end of March and all I have are a packet of radishes and bell peppers…still in the pack.
+Every year I swear I’m going to start the seedlings indoors during January, thereby ensuring a good crop and variety of vegetables.
+It’s almost the end of March and all I have are a packet of radishes and bell peppers…still in the pack.

 If you’ve ever done any gardening by seed, I’m sure you’ve looked at the back of the package for planting instructions.
 All seed packs come with a little colored map of the United States with outdoor planting dates for different zones.
 Montana is in the yellow – Zone 4, which means you may start planting May – June.